Carb Craving Cure (Part 1)

 If you are overweight, over-fat or obese you did not get that way by eating too much fruit, vegetables, dairy or meat.
 You got that way, one way and one way only- by eating too much white food- bread, rice, pasta potatoes, cereal, sugar and beer (liquid grain).
 It is truly that simple.
 It doesn’t matter whether it is whole grain bread, rice or pasta or not, the effect is the same.
 Although there is a little more fiber and vitamins in whole grain, the effect on weight gain is essentially the same.

 Secondly, white foods increase levels of a depression- fighting chemical in your brain called serotonin.
-This effect is temporary however and when the effect wears off, you of course start looking for more of the same.
-This is why many of them are called comfort foods.
+This effect is temporary however and when the effect wears off, you start looking for more of the same.
+This is why we think of carbs as comfort foods.
 Ever eat chicken for comfort?
 Doubtful.
 How about a box of Oreos?
 Heck yeah!

 Everyone has their tried and true comfort foods to treat stress, anxiety or the blues.
 The problem is, the guilt and shame that follows binging on these foods may very well be worse than the initial feelings, or, stated differently, the cure is worse than the disease.